kumaramar5526/Task_9_DA/README.md

 📝 Insights:-
-     - Peak sales occurred in March, May, and October
+     1. Peak sales occurred in March, May, and October.
-     - Some months had high order counts but lower revenue, suggesting lower-value items were popular
+     2. Some months had high order counts but lower revenue, suggesting lower-value items were popular.
-     - Top 5 revenue months help in planning marketing campaigns and inventory
+     3. Top 5 revenue months help in planning marketing campaigns and inventory.
-     - Year-over-year comparisons highlight growth in sales and changing buying behavior
+     4. Year-over-year comparisons highlight growth in sales and changing buying behavior.

 ✅ Deliverables:-